tedmiston/notes/books/Hackers & Painters/Hackers & Painters.md

 ### Good Design Solves the Right Problem

+- stove
-- stove - 4 knobs in a row is simple, but 4 knobs in a grid is better because it matches the burners so people don't have to think
+	- 4 knobs in a row is simple, but 4 knobs in a grid is better
+	- it matches the burners &rarr; people don't have to think
+- fonts
-- fonts - sans-serif is purer but less legible
+	- sans-serif is purer but less legible
+- abstract
 	- problems can improved too -- ex. replacing an intractable one with an easier one

 ### Good Design is Suggestive

 - jane austen novels don't describe, they let you envision the scene
 - suggesting is more engaging than telling -- a well designed object will let you use it as you want
-- in software, give people basic elements they can combine like legos
+- in software, give people basic elements to combine like legos

 ### Good Design is Often Slightly Funny

-- a sense of humor is strength; to keep it is to shrug off misfortunes
+- humor is strength (shrug off misfortunes)
 - the confident will seem to be making fun of the whole process slightly -- don't take yourself too seriously

 ### Good Design is Hard